 Operational Technology (OT): the technologies used to control and monitor industrial processes and environments.
 The term is increasingly used to imply a contrast to traditional information technology (IT), although the worlds of OT and IT are increasingly merging.

-Pay Per Use: a business model whereby customers pay for the utilization of a machine or service, as opposed to paying up-front (CAPEX) or a fixed recurring price.
+Pay-Per-Use: a business model whereby customers pay for the utilization of a machine or service, as opposed to paying up-front (CAPEX) or a fixed recurring price.
 The ability for original equipment manufactures (OEMs) to stay connected to their products in the field is enabling these types of business models, although they are not entirely new.
 Further reading here and here.

 Predictive Maintenance (PdM): the approach of monitoring the conditions of a machine to look for indicators of upcoming machine health issues.
 This can be accomplished with real-time monitoring (for example, with real-time sensing of machine temperature and vibration); or by periodically (in single instances) performing specific measurements of machine elements (like testing the composition of the machine lubricants).
 Further reading here and here.

-Programmable Logic Controller (PLCs): a computer that controls industrial machines and processes.
+Programmable Logic Controller (PLC): a computer that controls industrial machines and processes.
 PLCs are prevalent across a wide range of industrial environments in nearly all industrial verticals, such as factories, power plants, warehouses, mines, large commercial/residential buildings, and the entire oil & gas value chain.
 Given their widespread use, PLCs are a key pillar of many IIoT & Industry 4.0 projects.

 SCADA: an acronym that stands for “supervisory control and data acquisition”, essentially describing the use of computers to control and monitor industrial processes and equipment.
 A PLC might be considered an element of SCADA, while the term SCADA tends to imply the broader architecture.